 A tiny little bit overwhelming, isn’t it?

-I often feel like the very same consumerism that I despise in other aspects of my life reflects here too.
+I often feel like the very same consumerism that I try to keep out of other areas of my life reflects here too.
 Pick a language.
 Chew it for a few weeks.
-Now on to the next one!
+Now on to the next one.

 I find it impressive how some people can juggle work or studies, social commitments, language learning all at once.
 It’s hugely motivating and it keeps me want to try my best.
 Sometimes, though, I get to the point where language study starts becoming one more source of stress in my life.
 I try too hard to be productive and I get dangerously close to burning out.
 Been there?
 When that happens I slow down and tell myself that it’s not a major crime to break my schedule for as long as I need to recover.

-If you don’t particularly care about getting fluent in no time and are not ready to commit to a regular routine, worry not!
+If you don’t particularly care about getting fluent in no time and are not ready to commit all of your free time to practising, worry not!
 You’re not alone.
-There is a huge difference between neglecting language learning (which, obviously, won’t get you very far) and having your own pace, however slow it may be.
+There is a huge difference between neglecting language learning (which, obviously, won’t get you very far) and having your own pace, no matter how slow it may be.

 Speaking is not your top priority

-Some will strongly disagree with this point, but you might want to learn a language for a purpose other than communicate with native speakers.
-Everything depends on what your goal is.
+Let’s say this straight away and get done with it.
+Some of us might want to learn a language for a purpose other than communicating with native speakers.
+Everything depends on what your long-term goal is.
 Maybe you don’t aim at ever getting to speak fluently, but you want to understand academic Russian for your researches.
-Do you want to read Cien años de soledad in Spanish or watch Xavier Dolan’s movies without subtitles?
-Then you might not need to find a language partner quite yet.
+Do you want to read Cien años de

-Of course if you are planning on moving to Germany or to talk with your Polish friends you will have to learn how to speak those languages.
+Of course, if you are planning a move to Germany or to talk with your Polish friends you will have to learn how to speak those languages.
 Never forget, though, that learning a language should always be a joyful activity.
 If you dream of translating the lyrics of your favourite K-pop songs but never really plan on visiting Seoul, it’s OK to dedicate more time to listening than speaking.